 The Long-Term Costs of Government Surveillance: Insights from Stasi Spying in East Germany

-Keywords: government surveillance, trust, social ties, East Germany
+Keywords: civic capital, government surveillance, trust, economic performance, East Germany

 JEL Classification: H11, N34, N44, P20